Everything You Need to Know About Tonal Printing

 Best Fabric to Use

-Tonal printing works well on any t-shirt fabric.
+This water based t-shirt printing method works well on any t-shirt fabric.
 If you’re looking for a particularly old-school, faded look, you’ll get your best results on a polyester/cotton blend or a tri-blend.
 We’d recommend checking out the Next Level 6210 or the Canvas 3413.

 If you want your shirt to look sharp and less faded, we’d recommend printing on 100% cotton.
 The end result will be a fresh, monochromatic look that you’re bound to love.
 Try the American Apparel 2001 or Canvas 3001 for a great 100% cotton tee.

-Want to give tonal printing a try on your next t-shirt project?
+Want to give this water based t-shirt printing method a try on your next t-shirt project?
 Let us know –– our team would love to help you get started.